Vegan for the animals.

 Cruelty to sheep & cows:

-• Cows are forcibly inseminated to create unnatural lifelong pregnancy and milk production which often causes udder problems, early death and calcium deficiency
+• Cows are forcibly inseminated to create unnatural lifelong pregnancy and milk production which often causes udder problems, early death and calcium deficiency.

 Cruelty to pigs:

-• Pigs often reside in absolute filth, with dead siblings nearby as permitted by New Zealand law
+• Pigs often reside in absolute filth, with dead siblings nearby as permitted by New Zealand law.

-• They frequently suffer abscesses and tumours
+• They frequently suffer abscesses and tumours due to confinement.

 Horse racing